-Accrual for Service Interruptions
+Accrual for Service Credits

-We provide customers with a fully hosted learning management application, and our Internet-based learning products are subject to periodic downtime.
-Due to the complexity of our hosted applications, variability in customer utilization patterns, changes in technology, and potential software defects, our hosted applications could experience periodic downtime.
-We maintain an accrual which is intended to provide for customer concessions in the event customers experience inconveniences or operation disruption resulting from downtime of our applications.
-Our accrual for service interruptions totaled approximately \$394,000 as of December 31, 2007.
-Certain of our customers who have transitioned to our new platform have experienced difficulties in accessing or using certain features of our system, and we expect to provide these customers with product and service credits.
+Due to the complexity of our hosted applications, variability in customer utilization patterns, changes in technology, and potential software defects, our hosted learning management applications could experience periodic downtime.
+In addition, we have specific contractual obligations that can result in penalties to us associated with system performance and other commitments.
+We maintain an accrual which is intended to provide for customer concessions due to customers experiencing inconveniences or operation disruption resulting from downtime or performance of our applications, or our failure to meet certain contractual obligations to customers.
+Our accrual for service credits totaled approximately \$345,000 as of December 31, 2008.